 A pointing period that deviates significantly from the others is flagged in the qualification process and not used in further processing.
-Three criteria were used to quantify the deviation: \begin{itemize} \item the absolute value of the difference between the mean and the median value of the \emph{signal-removed} TOI, \item the total noise value, and \item the Kolmogorov-Smirnov test deviation value.
-When a given pointing period is stamped as anomalous for more than half the bolometers, it is discarded for all of them. \end{itemize} The common anomalous pointing periods are linked to some spacecraft events or strong solar flares, while the individual anomalous pointing periods correspond to incidents in the overall level of the timeline (like strong drifts).
+Three criteria were used to quantify the deviation: \begin{itemize} \item the absolute value of the difference between the mean and the median value of the \emph{signal-removed} TOI; \item the total noise value; and \item the Kolmogorov-Smirnov test deviation value --- when a given pointing period is stamped as anomalous for more than half the bolometers, it is discarded for all of them. \end{itemize} The common anomalous pointing periods are linked to some spacecraft events or strong solar flares, while the individual anomalous pointing periods correspond to incidents in the overall level of the timeline (like strong drifts).

-There are two detectors (one each at 143 and 545\,GHz, not counting toward the total of 50 HFI detectors) that are not used at all because they show a permanent non-Gaussian noise structure, which we denote random telegraphic signal (RTS).
+There are two detectors (one each at 143 and 545\,GHz, not counting toward the total of 50 HFI detectors) that are not used at all because they show a permanent non-Gaussian noise structure, which we call random telegraphic signal (RTS).
 The RTS bolometer \emph{signal-removed} TOI show an accumulation of values at two to five discrete levels.
 The measured \emph{signal-removed} TOI jump at random intervals of several seconds between the different levels.
 The jumps are uncorrelated.
-A third detector (at 857\,GHz) shows the RTS phenomenon but only for some well-delimited periods amounting to 7.4\,\% of the nominal mission.
+A third detector (at 857\,GHz) shows the RTS phenomenon only for some well-delimited periods amounting to 7.4\,\% of the nominal mission.